bjaraujo/Chat/README.md

 Run client as:
 `Chat.exe --client -n Alice`

 A password is generated on the host.
-Once connected, communications are encrypted using 256bit encryption.
+Once connected, the application drops the communication with the server and messages are encrypted using 256bit encryption.
 The client should enter the password to be able to decrypt messages.